Colin Archer (UK)

 Colin Archer, a prominent advocate for global peace, served as the Secretary-General of the International Peace Bureau (IPB) from 1990 to 2016.
 His leadership was marked by a steadfast commitment to disarmament and fostering international cooperation to resolve conflicts peacefully.
 Archer's tenure at the IPB was characterized by significant achievements in promoting global peace initiatives and raising awareness about the importance of reducing military expenditures.

 Born in the United Kingdom, Archer's early life was influenced by the values of social justice and humanitarianism.
-He pursued studies in political science and international relations, equipping him with a deep understanding of global issues.
+He pursued studies in modern languages and teaching, and in social science (development studies), equipping him with a deep understanding of global issues.
 Before joining the IPB, Archer was actively involved in various non-governmental organizations, where he worked on issues related to nuclear disarmament, human rights, and sustainable development.

 As Secretary-General, Archer played a crucial role in revitalizing the IPB, expanding its reach and influence on the international stage.
 He was instrumental in organizing campaigns against the proliferation of nuclear weapons and advocating for the reallocation of military budgets towards social development programs.
 Under his guidance, the IPB became a leading voice in international forums, influencing policy decisions and fostering collaborations with other peace organizations.